doug-wade/cljs-mean-seed/src/leiningen/new/cljs_mean_seed/README.md

 # {{name}}

-A Web application built on Nodejs using Express and AngularJS
+A Web application built on Nodejs using Express and AngularJS in Clojurescript.

-## TODO
-  Grunt
-  Stylus?
-  Bootstrap?

 ## Usage

-FIXME
+Quick start:
+    lein deps
+    lein cljsbuild once
+    nodejs app.js

+A general workflow:
+    lein deps
+    lein cljsbuild auto
+    nodejs app.js
+    Repeat:
+        Edit some files
+        Restart the server
+        Look at your browser

 ## License
 Distributed under the Eclipse Public License either version 1.0 or (at